88-degrees/Book-of-Changes/e5b08fe7959cxiaoxu.md

-# Xiǎo Xù ䷈
+# ䷈ Xiǎo Xù

 * Small Restraint

-> Chinese: 小畜 ䷈ xiǎo xù
+> Chinese: xiǎo xù 小畜 ䷈

 <a id="p-76"/>

 <img src="shapes/09.10.jpg" width="101" alt="小畜">

-**Xiǎo Xù ䷈** indicates that (under its conditions) there will be progress and success.
+**䷈ Xiǎo Xù** indicates that (under its conditions) there will be progress and success.
 (We see) dense clouds, but no rain coming from our borders in the west.

 1.<a id="9.1"/> The first `NINE`, undivided, shows its subject returning and pursuing his own course.
 What mistake should he fall into?
 There will be good fortune.